BrassGoggledCoders/Climbing-Glove/README.md

-This is the Climbing Glove Mod v0.7 for Minecraft version 1.3.2.
+This is the Climbing Glove Mod v0.8 for Minecraft version 1.4.2.
 Please use this code for educational purposes only!
+(This Mod is now compatible with Forge ModLoader!)